sjbylo/container-workshop/06-scaling-the-application/README.md

 Idled DeploymentConfig myproject/vote-app (dry run)
 ```

 Go back to the web console.
-You will notice that the pods show up as idled.
+You will notice that the pods show up as "idled".

-FIXME
-image::images/idled_pods.jpeg[image]

 At this point the application is idled, the pods are not running and no
 resources are being used by the application.
 This doesn’t mean that the